 The County and Municipal governments in Palm Beach County wholeheartedly support the development of the life sciences industry, as shown by the investment made by the Board of County Commissioners in Scripps Florida and Max Planck Florida Institute for Neuroscience.
 The State of Florida and Florida Atlantic University partnered with the Board of County Commissioners to attract these two world renowned research institutes that now have state-of-the-art facilities on FAU’s Jupiter campus.

 In 2006, five municipalities and Palm Beach County drafted an Interlocal Agreement to establish a Bioscience Research Protection Overlay to protect portions of land for biotechnology and biosciences land uses that are in proximity to the Scripps and Max Planck.

 Furthermore, several municipalities and Palm Beach County have adopted expedited permitting initiatives for life sciences companies and other targeted industry companies.

 World class research and support infrastructure

-These groups dovetail ideally with the departments at the Max Planck Florida Institute: Bio-imaging, Bio-sensing, and Cellular Mechanisms.
+These groups dovetail ideally with the departments at the Max Planck: Bio-imaging, Bio-sensing, and Cellular Mechanisms.

-Between Scripps Florida, Max Planck Florida Institute, and Florida Atlantic University, Palm Beach County is home to some of the world's most respected researchers, including a Nobel Laureate.
+Between Scripps Florida, Max Planck Florida Institute for Neuroscience, and Florida Atlantic University, Palm Beach County is home to some of the world's most respected researchers, including a Nobel Laureate.

-In addition, Alexandria Real Estate Equities, Inc. (NYSE: ARE) owns and manages a 46,000 square-foot innovation center less than a quarter mile from Scripps Florida.
+Alexandria Real Estate Equities, Inc. (NYSE: ARE) owns and manages a 46,000 square-foot innovation center less than a quarter mile from Scripps Florida and Max Planck.
 State-of-the-art wet labs are available for lease, with shared office and administrative services -- ideal for small biotech companies that want a foothold in this emerging hotbed!

 Universities and Colleges